Platelet Disorders

 What is TTP?

 TTP is a rare, life-threatening blood disorder.
-In TTP, blood clots form in small blood vessels throughout your body.
+Blood clots form in small blood vessels throughout your body.
 The clots can limit or block the flow of blood to your organs, such as your brain, kidneys, and heart.
-This can prevent your organs from working properly and can damage your organs.
+This can prevent your organs from working properly and damage them.

-The increased clotting that occurs in TTP also uses up your platelets.
-Platelets are tiny blood cells that help form blood clots.
+TTP can also cause bleeding and bruising because the blood clots use up your platelets (tiny blood cells).
 These cell fragments stick together to seal small cuts and breaks in your blood vessels to stop bleeding.
 When your platelets are used up, you do not have enough platelets to form blood clots when necessary.
-This may cause bleeding and bruising.

 TTP usually occurs suddenly and lasts for days or weeks, but it can continue for months.
-TTP can also cause red blood cells to break apart faster than your body can replace them.
-This leads to a rare form of anemia called hemolytic anemia.
+TTP can also cause red blood cells to break apart faster than your body can replace them, resulting in thrombotic microangiopathic hemolytic anemia.
+Without treatment, TTP can cause long-term problems, such as brain damage or stroke.

 The symptoms of TTP are caused by blood clots, a low platelet count, and damaged red blood cells.
 Your symptoms may include:

-- Purpura, which is bleeding in your skin that can cause red, purple, or brownish- yellow spots
+• Purpura, which is bleeding under your skin that can cause red, purple, or brownish-yellow spots

-- A low amount of urine, or protein or blood in your urin
+• A low amount of urine, or protein or blood in your urine

-- Feeling sick to your stomach (nausea), vomiting, and diarrhea
+• Feeling sick to your stomach, vomiting, and diarrhea

 What causes TTP?

-TTP occurs when you do not have the right amount of an enzyme (a type of protein in your blood) called ADAMTS13.
-This enzyme controls how your blood clots.
+TTP occurs when you do not have the right amount of a protein called ADAMTS13.
+This protein controls how your blood clots.
 If you do not have enough ADAMTS13, your body makes too many blood clots.

-TTP can be inherited or acquired.
-“Inherited” means that your parents passed the gene for the disease on to you.
+TTP can be inherited (also called congenital) or acquired.
+"Inherited" means that your parents passed the gene for the disease on to you.
 In inherited TTP, the ADAMTS13 gene is faulty.
-Mutations, or changes, in the ADAMTS13 gene can cause your body to make an ADAMTS13 enzyme that does not work properly.
+Changes in the ADAMTS13 gene can cause your body to make an ADAMTS13 protein that does not work properly.
 If you inherit TTP, you are born with two copies of the faulty gene — one from each parent.
 Most often, the parents each have one copy of the faulty gene but have no signs or symptoms of TTP.

-“Acquired” means that you were not born with the disease, but you developed it due to another disease or condition.
+"Acquired" means that you were not born with the disease.
+This type is much more common than inherited TTP.
 In acquired TTP, the ADAMTS13 gene is not faulty.
-Instead, your body makes antibodies (proteins) that stop the ADAMTS13 enzyme from working properly.
+Instead, your immune system mistakenly attacks the ADAMTS13 protein.
+This prevents it from working properly.

 The following factors can raise your risk of TTP.

-- Age: Acquired TTP mostly occurs in adults, but it can affect children.
-Inherited TTP mainly affects newborns and children.
+• Age: Acquired TTP mostly occurs in adults, but it can affect children.
+Congenital TTP mainly affects newborns and children.

-- Other medical conditions: Cancer, HIV, lupus, and infections can cause TTP.
-Obesity and pregnancy also can raise your risk.
+• Other medical conditions: Cancer and lupus, and infections such as HIV can cause TTP.
+Obesity, COVID-19, and pregnancy also can raise your risk.

-- Race and ethnicity: Acquired TTP occurs more often in African Americans than in other racial groups.
+• Race and ethnicity: Acquired TTP occurs more often in African American people than in other racial groups.

-- Sex: Acquired TTP occurs more often in women than in men.
+• Sex: Acquired TTP occurs more often in women than men.

-- Some medicines: Chemotherapy, ticlopidine, clopidogrel, cyclosporine A, and therapy can cause TTP.
+• Some medicines: Chemotherapy, ticlopidine, clopidogrel, cyclosporine A, and hormone therapy can cause TTP.
 Quinine, which is a substance often found in tonic water and nutritional health products, can also raise your risk.

 To diagnose TTP, your provider will ask about your medical and family history.
 They will ask about your symptoms and do a physical exam to look for signs of TTP.